skienzmatishun/rippreport/content/p/boycott-mcsharrys/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Local judges and council members granted legal immunity to a bar owner with a history of violent public disturbances.
+Arrest logs and probation records reveal a systemic cover-up designed to buy victim silence and suppress evidence.
+Exposing these secret deals shows how deep the local rot really goes.
 ---
 The last edition of the Ripp Report we exposed, again, how the Fairhope City Council President and former councilman lied to the citizens of Fairhope.